AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 # FnBuddy User Guide

 Welcome to the FnBuddy User Guide!
 This comprehensive guide is designed to help you navigate and utilise the FnBuddy part-time employee contact management application with ease.
-Whether you're a seasoned restaurant manager or new to the role, this guide will serve as your trusted companion, empowering you to streamline your operations and enhance your team management capabilities.
-FnBuddy can manage contacts optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FnBuddy can get your contact management tasks done faster than traditional GUI apps.
+Whether you need to create, update, schedule or retrieve the payroll of your employees, or simply wish to navigate the application seamlessly, this guide will equip you with the knowledge to do so effectively.

-This user guide is tailored specifically for restaurant managers who are responsible for liaising with part-time employee records and managing their payroll.
-We assume that you have a basic understanding of using software applications and are familiar with common restaurant operations and terminology.
+Our guide assumes that you are a restaurant manager with a basic understanding of using software applications, and are familiar with common restaurant operations and terminology.

 ## Table of Contents